 Filler panels are typically used with kitchen cabinetry.
 Yet, you can use filler panels anywhere to give freestanding cabinets a more custom look.
 We did just that with the PAX cabinets in our nursery.

 We added filler panels beside and along the tops of the cabinets and painted them the wall colour.
 Its a small detail but one which creates a much more finished look.
+You can see what the nursery looked like before here.

 Installing filler panels is easy and there are different ways to go about it.
 This is the method we use: